 In re: Rail Freight Fuel Surcharge Antitrust Litigation, MDL No. 1869 (D. D.C.).

-The firm is one of the plaintiffs’ counsel in this class action lawsuit brought against the four largest railroad freight companies in the United States.
+The firm is one of the plaintiffs’ counsel in this lawsuit brought against the four largest railroad freight companies in the United States.
 This litigation alleges that BNSF Railway Company, CSX Transportation, Inc., Norfolk Southern Railway Company, and Union Pacific Railroad Company violated the Sherman Act by fixing the levels of rail freight fuel surcharges.
 The case is pending.